AmaiKinono/amaikinono.github.io/_posts/2019-08-02-introduce-awesome-tab.md

 What if I want to move to a tab out of current screen?
 Well, you have to use the searching method (ivy/helm).
 But the correct way to use tabs is to move frequently used buffers into the first screen, then stay there, so very occasionally we have to search for buffers.
 Let me show you how to do it.

-First you need this function.
-(Andy has not decided if this is the best way.
-Hopefully this command will get into awesome-tab's codebase.)
+First you need this function. (~~Andy has not decided if this is the best way.
+Hopefully this command will get into awesome-tab's codebase.~~ This is already provided by awesome-tab!)

 ``` emacs-lisp
 (defun awesome-tab-move-current-tab-to-beg ()